Prime Distribution and Siegel Zeroes: Introduction

 \end{theorem} However, most zeroes are far closer to the half-line than these bounds indicate.
 In fact, it is known (see \cite{Gr}, \cite{La}, \cite{Ti}) that for any $q$, every zero of $L(s,\chi)$ except at most one will obey a much smaller bound: \begin{theorem} There is an effectively computable positive constant $C$ such that has at most one solution on the region If such a zero exists, $s$ must be real, and the character for which $L(s,\chi)=0$ must be a non-principal real character. \end{theorem}

-A zero of this type, if it is to exist, is known as a \textit{Siegel zero} or an \textit{exceptional zero}, and the character is known as an exceptional character.
-We note here that the definition given here (or, indeed, in the literature in general) for a Siegel zero is not particularly rigorous, since this definition depends on the choice of the constant $C$.
+A zero of this type, if it is to exist, is called a \textit{Siegel zero} or an \textit{exceptional zero}, and the associated character is called an exceptional character.
+We note that the definition given here (or, indeed, in the literature in general) for a Siegel zero is not particularly rigorous, since this definition depends on the choice of the constant $C$.